-The textbooks in the Faith George Lending Library collection are circulated for the entire semester to VC students enrolled in VC courses only.
-The collection is available to students on a first-come-first-serve basis.
-The Faith George collection is developed mainly through donations from faculty and students and receives some funding from the VC Foundation, ASB, and grants.
-You are encouraged to donate textbooks to the collections and are asked to encourage your students to do the same.
+The textbooks in the Faith George Textbook Lending Library collection are circulated for the entire semester to VC students enrolled in VC courses only.
+The collection is available to students on a lottery basis prior to the start of the term (to learn about the lottery, see the Library homepage > Textbook Lending Library) and thereafter on a first-come, first-served basis.
+The Faith George Textbook Lending Library collection is developed mainly through donations from faculty and students and receives very limited funding from the VC Foundation, ASB, and grants.
+You are encouraged to donate current or prior edition (when acceptable) textbooks to the Lending Library and are asked to encourage your students to do the same.
+Please also take the time each semester to notify the Library when you change texts and when editions change and how far back (if at all) we should retain prior editions of your text in the Lending Library.